Safe Supply Chain in Financial Orgs

 Thanks to regulatory authorities, companies are pushed to have guidelines that provide specific conditions they must comply with when using a vendor service.
 For example, PCI DSS published a document called “Information Supplement: Third-Party Security Assurance”.
 This document outlines the specific PCI DSS requirements applicable to providers.
 It provides guidance to both the supplier and the company acquiring the service.
 It also goes through many controls both companies need to have, like secure access control and network security.
 A responsible use of vendors is also encouraged by other laws and regulations.
 The California Consumer Privacy Act (CCPA) and the General Data Protection Regulations (GDPR) among others.
 These laws mandate companies make sure the suppliers they work with adhere to the applicable regulations.

 The following recommendations for software supply chain security came from financial institutions experts around the world.
-They discuss the stages and the recommendations a person in charge of supply chain security should consider when choosing and dealing with a supplier.
+They discuss the stages and the advice a person in charge of supply chain security should consider when choosing and dealing with a supplier.

 • Pre-selection stage: security risk pre-screening